 What kind of degree will I earn?

-A Bachelor of Arts degree with a double major (Applied Linguistics and Biblical Studies) from MACU and a a Certificate in Applied Linguistics from GIAL.
+A Bachelor of Arts degree with a major in Applied Linguistics from MACU and an undergraduate Certificate in Applied Linguistics from DIU.

 What can I do with a degree in applied linguistics?

 Upon completion of the program, students will be prepared to work in Bible translation, anthropology, linguistics, or cross-cultural ministry.
 Graduates of the program will be considered by Pioneer Bible Translators (PBT) and SIL International to have met the minimum pre-field academic requirements for field services with these organizations.

 Do I need to apply for admission to both schools?